kotlin-hands-on/advent-of-code-kotlin-template/README.md

 ├── gradle*                 Gradle wraper files
 └── src
-    ├── Day01.kt            An empty implementation for the first AoC day ├── Day01.txt           An empty file for the Day 01 input data ├── Day01_test.txt      An optional Day 01 test input data used for checks └── Utils.kt            A set of utility methods shared across your days
+    ├── Day01.kt            An empty implementation for the first AoC day ├── Utils.kt            A set of utility methods shared across your days │
+    │                       (files needed to be manually created) ├── Day01.txt           An empty file for the Day 01 input data └── Day01_test.txt      An optional Day 01 test input data used for checks
 ```

 > **Note**